noahcao/Pixel2Mesh/README.md

 ## Demo

-We provide demos generated with images in [datasets/examples](datasets/examples) on our ResNet checkpoint.
-Here are some samples:
+Generated mesh samples are provided in [datasets/examples](datasets/examples) from our ResNet model.
+Three mesh models in a line are deformed from a single ellipsoid mesh with different number of vertices (156 vs 268 vs 2466) as set in the original paper.

 ![](datasets/examples/airplane.gif)